jerrybot2323/ElcaOS/README.md

 # ElcaOS
-Originally from an idea before bed, Elca is a fast, efficient, and reliable operating system that utilizes the language Rust.
+A fast and reliable operating system written in Rust